BackEnd-effects

 Rule 5: If there's a whole set move, join in with it.

-For instance four bars into Paul Balliet's Fairport Harbour everybody promenades in a big oval.
+For instance four bars into Paul Balliet's Fairport Harbor everybody promenades in a big oval.
 If you're neutral and you don't join in, next time there will be two neutral couples!
 Similarly there are dances (often in Becket formation) which involve sliding to the left with your partner to meet the next couple.
 If you're dancing and this move takes you out, stay facing in (usually with the man on the left).
 Next time it happens, slide round the corner and you'll be in.
 Another example is Sue Rosen's Rhinestone Reel or Gene Hubert's Song in the Night where couples promenade across the set and then round one place — in fact in Gene's dance you do it twice.
 If you're out, you don't join in the half promenade (because there's no-one to do it with — Rule 3) but you do join in the move round one place because that's a whole set move.

 I would say that the choreographer who specialises in end-effects is Michael Fuerst whose dances you can see here — I've danced at least one of his where I thought “This is perfectly straightforward” and then got to the end and been totally lost — but to my surprise he said: